pyrohost/ignite-rs/README.md

 Some of these options can be provided during `deploy` invocation to override default values or values provided in your flake, see `deploy --help`.

-## About Serokell

-ignite-rs is maintained and funded with ❤️ by [Serokell](https://serokell.io/).
+ignite-rs is based on deploy-rs, originally built by [Serokell](https://serokell.io/).
 The names and logo for Serokell are trademark of Serokell OÜ.

-We love open source software!
-See [our other projects](https://serokell.io/community?utm_source=github) or [hire us](https://serokell.io/hire-us?utm_source=github) to design, develop and grow your idea!